-The ComponentSelector allows to control the multiple components from a single source region.
-In this case all components are defined to be registered, i.e. for each pixel in all components the data in all images refer to the same position.
-Moreover each component image is of the same size.
-Note that a single component can be composed of multiple image planes.
-Apart from the 3D case shown here, this is also true for the planar color components for example.
+The ComponentSelector allows to control the multiple components of a single source region.
+In this case, all components are defined to be registered (i.e. for each pixel in all components, the data in all images refer to the same source region position.